Guide to IoT Development Frameworks & Best Practices

 - People and interactions over processes and tools

 - Working with customers instead of arguing over contracts

 - Responding to change over following a plan

 These ideas became the foundation for the Agile development method, which we’ve adopted here at Very.
 “Agile” (as its practitioners call it) prioritizes flexibility, speed, working with cross-functional teams, and continual improvement through iterative development.

 Agile separates the development process into discrete time periods called sprints, which typically last between 1 and 4 weeks.
 Each team member has a set of tasks that must be completed during the sprint.
 These tasks are delegated during a planning meeting at the beginning of the sprint.
 In addition, team members hold daily “stand-up meetings” to discuss their progress and brainstorm solutions to any problems they encounter.

 These changes in how product development is practiced have a radical effect on the final results.
-Unlike waterfall, agile development is built to withstand change and even embraces it.
-In addition, agile produces a working product as early in the process as possible, and places a heavy emphasis on user testing and feedback.
+Unlike Waterfall, Agile development is built to withstand change and even embraces it.
+Agile produces a working product as quickly as possible, and places a heavy emphasis on user testing and feedback.

-Agile, rather than waterfall, is the clear choice for developing IoT products.
-In particular, agile is the preferred development model when building a minimum viable product (MVP).
-The MVP is an initial proof of concept that demonstrates the viability of your idea and provides a sounding board for user and client feedback.
+Agile, rather than Waterfall, is the clear choice for developing IoT products.
+In particular, Agile is the preferred development model when building a minimum viable product (MVP).
+The MVP is an initial proof of concept that demonstrates the viability of your idea.
+It provides a sounding board for user and client feedback.